 It is quite remarkable that the clock and bells have been maintained and cared for by the Marriott family for 125 years.

 The clock has been restored to its best by Smith of Derby and now has modern equipment added to the clock to wind it automatically.
 The new regulator maintains its accuracy to within one second.
 These additions will not affect the historic integrity of the valuable timepiece that we are fortunate to have in Ticknall.
-More in the video below.

 The project has been funded by grants from the Heritage Lottery Fund, Ticknall Parish Council and the Ticknall Preservation and Historical Society.